Get

 While this isn’t a surefire way to fix everything, you can put up certain deterrents to navigate your dog around no-no spots.
 Some people use organic or natural items such as coffee grounds or orange peels to keep canines away.

 Others look to chemical measures such as solutions and sprays.
 Ultimately, the method you use is up to you, just make sure it isn’t toxic to your dog.
-If you would ever be unsure about the safety of any product, the best thing to do is talking to your vet.
+If you would ever be unsure about the safety of any product, the best thing to do is talking to a vet.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 What Other Animals Bury Things?